 Oyama Jinja Shrine (尾山神社)

-You can either walk to the Oyama Jinja Shrine (尾山神社) or take the loop bus at RL14 and get off at RL15 and walk backwards.
+You can either walk to the Oyama Jinja Shrine (尾山神社) or take the loop bus at RL14 and get off at RL15 and walk backward.

-There is also a beautiful garden with ponds and bridges on site that dates back to late 1500’s.
+There is also a beautiful garden with ponds and bridges on site that dates back to the late 1500s.
 Oyama Jinja Shrine is dedicated to Maeda Toshiie, with a large statue of him as well as his wife’s image carved into a stone on the grounds.